Skip to content

 Non-oil economy

-Revenue will be booked in the planned Saudi operating company.
-Every subscription SAR, once the business is operating, is a non-oil services SAR.
-The 2026 model ties this figure directly to the Saudi entity's projected income statement so contribution is visible stage by stage.
+Revenue is booked in the Saudi operating company.
+Every subscription SAR is a non-oil services SAR.
+The 2026 model ties this figure to the Saudi entity's projected income statement so contribution is visible stage by stage.

 SAR 834.7M